MudroadWhite/New-Principia/notes/tactics.md

 3. `move` the propositions `before` or `after`, into the right order.
 For example, if we want to `MP S2 S1`, then we have to `move S1 after S2`.
 4. perform the tactic and immediately conclude the subproof.
 Since we don't always need to go through the full routine, we're only requiring that
-- above tactics are allowed, when they are the necessary preparations for performing a custom Ltac.
+- Tactics above are **allowed** to use, when they are the necessary preparations to perform a custom Ltac.